lammps/lammps/doc/src/fix_pair.rst

 <pair_style>` to see what fix pair requests (if any) they support.

 The *flag* setting determines whether this fix will also trigger the pair style to compute the named quantity so it can be extracted.
-If the quantity is always computed by the pair style, no trigger is needed; specify *flag* = 0.
-If the quantity is not always computed (e.g. it is expensive to calculate), then specify *flag* = 1.
+If the quantity is always computed by the pair style, no trigger is needed;
+specify *flag* = 0.
+If the quantity is not always computed (e.g. because it is expensive to calculate), then specify *flag* = 1.
 This will trigger the quantity to be calculated only on timesteps it is needed.
 Again, see the doc pages for individual :doc:`pair_styles
 <pair_style>` to determine which fix pair requests (if any) need to be
 triggered with a *flag* = 1 setting.